OXKernel/rBST/README.md

 Feel free to modify and improve it if you wish.

-Note that without randomizing the input, there is no hope for it to work for large input.
+Note that without randomizing the input, there is no hope for it to work for large sequential input.

 Here is a sample run: